litentry/litentry-indexing/README.md

 * start the server
 * check API status.

-If you see such output in the ned, it means the API server is now (locally) reachable:
+If you see such output in the end, it means the API server is now (locally) reachable:

     ------------------------------------
     Checking kusama status...: